jbrockmendel/sm2/README.rst

 here are some suggestions:

 - Search for comments starting with `# TODO:` or `# FIXME:`
-     - Some comments are copied from upstream and _should_ have these labels but are missing them.
+     - Some comments are copied from upstream and <i>should</i> have these labels but are missing them.
 If you find a comment that should have one of these labels (or is just unclear), add the label.